Dogue de Bordeaux: Head

-Stenotic nares (pinched nostrils) may cause breathing problems.

 The massive head is a crucial breed characteristic.
 The Dogue de Bordeaux is claimed to have the largest head in the canine world, in proportion to the rest of the body.
 For males, the circumference of the head, measured at the widest point of the skull, is roughly equal to the dog's height at the withers (shoulders).
 For females, the circumference may be slightly less.
 When viewed from the front or from above, the head of the Dogue forms a trapezoid shape with the longer top-line of the skull, and the shorter line of the underjaw, forming the parallel sides of the trapezoid.
 The jaw is undershot and powerful.
 The Dogue should always have a black or red mask that can be distinguished from the rest of the coat around and under the nose, including the lips and eye rims.
 The nose color in red-masked dogs should be brown, in black-masked dogs, it must be black.
 The muzzle should be at most a third of the total length of the head and no shorter than a quarter of the length of the head, the ideal being between the two extremes.
 The upper lip hangs thickly down over the lower jaw.
 The upper lips of the Dogue de Bordeaux hangs over the lower lips.
 The skin on the neck is loose, forming a noticeable dewlap, but should not resemble that of a Neapolitan Mastiff.
 Small pendant ears top the head, but should not be long and hound like.